emilijus-sileikis/WokeVillage/documentation.md

 API Documentation:
 -
-Coming Soon.
+Coming Soon. (make it easier to maintain the support between our and other projects)

 Code Documenting:
 -
-Coming Soon.
+Coming Soon. (explaining key points of our code.)

 Contribution:
 -
-Our team is not open for contribution.
+Our team is not open for internal contribution until further notice.

 Citation Information:
 -
-Coming Soon.
+Coming Soon. (mentioning any help we get from extrenal sources)

 Licensing:
 -